Non-signaling boxes and quantum logics: Outlook

-Work was supported by University of Gdańsk, grant BMN-538-5400-B168-13 and within the International PhD Project ”Physics of future quantum-based information technologies”, grant MPD/2009-3/4 from Foundation for Polish Science.
-Author is grateful to Michał Horodecki, Władysław Adam Majewski, Silvia Pulmannová and Jarosław Pykacz for valuable discussions.
+Work of TT was supported by University of Gda\'nsk, grant BMN-538-5400-B168-13 and within the International PhD Project Physics of future quantum-based information technologies, grant MPD/2009-3/4 from Foundation for Polish Science.
+Part of this publication was made possible through the support of a grant from the John Templeton Foundation.